-5.3.3 Communication for Event Matching with AEMs
+5.5.3 Communication for Event Matching with AEMs

-Similar to the ECA-CED communication, it is asynchronous and consists of registering relevant CESs (downwards) and reporting occurrences (upwards).
+Similar to the ECA-CED communication, the ECA-AEM/CED-AEM communication is asynchronous and consists of registering relevant CESs (downwards) and reporting occurrences (upwards).
 In case that the event component of a rule ist just atomic, there is a direct communication between ECA and AEM; otherwise the CED communicates with the AEM (note that this induces that the upward communication from the AEM to CED or ECA should be the same as from the CED to the ECA, using the answers format described in Section 4.2.3).
-In the following we assume a communication from the CED with the AEM, which subsumes the ECA-AEM case.
+In the following we assume a communication from the AEM, which subsumes the ECA-AEM case.

 The proceeding is the following: The CED selects all AESs (=leaf expressions) inside the CES and registers each of them at an appropriate AEM.
-We here assume that the AEM is aware of all (relevant) events (this will be described in more detail in Section 8.1) and notifies the CED upon occurrence of an event matching a registered AES.
+We here assume that the AEM is aware of all (relevant) events (this will be described in more detail in Section 8.2).
+The AEM mathes each potentially relevant event against the registeres AESs and notifies the CED upon occurrence of an event matching a registered AES.

 Registration of an AES.
-If the ECA engine or any composite event detection engine is interested in being informed about occurrences of atomic events wrt. some AES, it sends a message with the following contents to an appropriate atomic event detection service:
+If the ECA engine or any composite event detection engine is interested in being informed about occurrences of atomic events wrt. some AES, it sends a message with the following contents to an appropriate AEM service: